a327ex/emoji-merge/README.md

 I'd say most of the problems people have with owning their code and using a framework is that they can spend quite a lot of time deciding how things should be structured, but after all these years I've ultimately found that how things are structured really doesn't matter at all.
 As long as you can insert, remove and update entities at will, you can do anything, and you don't really need anything more complicated than that.

-My little mixin setup, which is really just a preference thing, it could have been anything else, and as long as it didn't get in the way with pointless abstractions and bureaucracy it would have been fine.
+My little mixin setup, which is really just a preference thing, could have been anything else, and as long as it didn't get in the way with pointless abstractions and bureaucracy it would have been fine.

-In the next post, I'm going to cover emoji merge's entire codebase and explain every decision behind most of the code.
+In the next section of this post, I'm going to cover emoji merge's entire codebase and explain every decision behind most of the code.
 Anything that was already explained in this post will not be repeated there, so make sure to refer back to this one if you don't understand how something works.

 ### [Comments](https://github.com/a327ex/emoji-merge/issues/1)